The Members of

 Report on Other Legal and Regulatory Requirements

-g) with respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+h) With respect to the other matters to be Included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

-i.
-The Company has disclosed the impact of pending litigations on its financialposition in its financial statements Refer Note 30 to the financial statements;
+I. The Company has disclosed the impact of pending litigations on Its financialposition in its financial statements - Refer Note 35 to the financial statements;

 ANNEXURE - A TO THE INDEPENDENT AUDITORS' REPORT